impoldev/db-capstone-project/README.md

 CALL CancelOrder(1);

---- 3.1 Populate Bookings with specific data (done in the first section) SELECT * FROM Bookings;
+--- 3.1 Populate Bookings with specific data (done in the INSERT section) SELECT * FROM Bookings;

 --- 3.2 CheckBooking procedure